isMandyCoding/Learn-to-code-javascript/README.md

 ## Conditionals

 When writing a program you'll often want to check if data meets a certain condition or not.
+We can use conditionals to make descision about our data and create different outcomes

  In javascript you'll often use the `if` statement.
 This may be followed by `else if` or `else` depending on how many conditions need to be checked.

 Example: